National Malaria Eradication Program: History

+Background

 Malaria was originally only endemic in the Old World.
 Plasmodium vivax was imported to North America by British settlers, and Plasmodium falciparum arrived in the bodies of enslaved Africans.
 The expansion of agriculture in the North often involved clearing forests and draining swamps, reducing the breeding area for mosquitoes.
 The opposite happened in parts of the South, as the breeding area increased where rice was grown.

 The 1890 US census reported 880 thousand deaths, of which 2.1 percent were due to malaria.
 This percentage ranged from 0.2 percent in Minnesota and Wyoming to 10.6 percent in Arkansas; see the accompanying figure.

 By the 1930s, malaria had become concentrated in 13 southeastern states.
 In 1940 the United States Department of War asked the Public Health Service (PHS) to help organize public health activities near military facilities, most of which were in the South.
 In the spring of 1941 the PHS assigned its chief malariologist, Louis L. Williams, Jr., as liaison officer to the Fourth Service Command's headquarters in Atlanta.

+Establishment

 Early in 1942 the PHS obtained funds for an independent malarial control program for military installations and war industries in 15 southeastern states and the Caribbean.
 This program was called Malaria Control in War Areas (MCWA).
 It was led by Williams in Atlanta.
 The program focused primarily on larvicide.
 They started with Paris green.
 However, diesel oil soon became the primary larvicide.
 That was replaced by DDT starting in 1944.

 From its beginning in 1942, this was a cooperative undertaking by federal, state and local health agencies.
 The CDC's first director, Justin M. Andrews, was also Georgia's chief malariologist.
 Its headquarters were in Atlanta, in part because malaria was locally endemic.
 Offices were located on the sixth floor of the Volunteer Building on Peachtree Street.
 With an annual budget of about $1 million, some 59% of its personnel were engaged in mosquito abatement and habitat control.
 Among its 369 employees, the main jobs at CDC at this time were entomology and engineering.

 In 1945 a former US Public Health Service Research Hospital on Oatland Island, near Savannah Georgia was turned into a large MCWA Research Facility.
 The Oatland Research Facility conducted research on a variety of diseases, including insect and airborne diseases, and developed methods for controlling and preventing the spread of these diseases.
 One notable achievement of the CDC lab on Oatland Island was the development of the "No-Pest Strip," which was invented at the laboratory and later led to the development of the flea collar.
 It closed and consolidated with the Atlanta offices in 1973.
+In 1946, there were only seven medical officers on duty and an early organization chart was drawn, somewhat fancifully, in the shape of a mosquito.